4shaguftasami/4shaguftasami/README.md

 - 👋 Hi, I’m @4shaguftasami
-- 👀 I’m interested in all and everything relating to Pythong
+- 👀 I’m interested in all and everything relating to Python
-- 🌱 I’m currently learning anything and everything.
+- 🌱 I’m currently learning anything and everything in computer science.
 - 💞️ I’m looking to collaborate on intermediate and advance level projects
 - 📫 How to reach me: 4shaguftasami@gmail.com